randreu28/TFG.monorepo/README.md

-# 🚧 TFG 🚧
+# 🚨 TFG monorepo (depricated) 🚨

-🚨 Warning: This repository is under heavy development!

-> It is meant to be my thesis, which will be a recolection of [Three.js](https://threejs.org/) projects made with modern JavaScript tools and frameworks.
+> This monorepo was meant to be part of my [bachelor's thesis](https://tfg-docs.vercel.app/).
+It was later discontinuated.

 ## What's inside?